LCC-CIT/CS296N-CourseMaterials/CS296N_Syllabus.md

 Thursday

+- Submit the production version of last week's lab.

+Saturday

 - Finish the beta version of this week's lab.
-- Do a PR for this week's lab.
+- Send a PR for this week's lab to your lab partner.
-- Submit the production version of last week's lab.
+-

 ### Academic Honesty